Chart Color Schemes

 Wandana Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Wandana Heights is notably higher than broader benchmarks.
-38.9% of residents aged 15 years and above hold university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
-Bachelor degrees are most common at 26.7%, followed by postgraduate qualifications (7.7%) and graduate diplomas (4.5%).
-Vocational credentials are also prevalent, with 29.0% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 12.4% and certificates for 16.6%.
-Educational participation is high in the area, with 30.8% of residents currently enrolled in formal education.
+Educational attainment in Wandana Heights is significantly higher than broader benchmarks.
+38.9% of residents aged 15 and above hold university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
+Bachelor degrees are the most common at 26.7%, followed by postgraduate qualifications at 7.7% and graduate diplomas at 4.5%.
+Trade and technical skills are also prominent, with 29.0% of residents aged 15 and above holding vocational credentials - advanced diplomas at 12.4% and certificates at 16.6%.
+Educational participation is notably high, with 30.8% of residents currently enrolled in formal education.

 This includes 9.4% in primary education, 9.4% in secondary education, and 6.7% pursuing tertiary education.